AdamTorkelsson/WrapMyInfo/README.md

 ## Overview
 Architecture Overview Image - Coming soon

 The main resources of this backend is the Schema, Document, Blob, Users and Groups.
+You decide how the data should be stored within your Documents using Schemas, this includes how the data should be structured, what it should consist of and if the Documents shall have Blobs (large files) or not.

+**Hospital visit example:**
-The Schema is where you decide how the data your store within your Documents are going to be structured and what it consist of, it is also where you decide if your Documents should have Blob's(large files) or not.
-For example could you (Ex. step1) define a schema after what you need for a hospital visit.
-Then you (Ex. step2)create a Document after that Schema and start to (Ex. step3)store a users information within it.
-As a hospital visit may include pictures you have defined your hospital visit schema to make the Document have zero,one or several Blob "children" in which you easily can store these pictures.
-We have designed it this way to make it possible for the backend to verify and maintain the database for you while being dynamic and possible to use for a lot of different kind of softwares.
+Define a Schema (step 1) after what shall be included in a hospital visit.
+Then, Create a Document (step 2) after that Schema and start to store a users information within it (step 3).
+As a hospital visit may include large emr pictures you have defined your hospital visit Schema to make the Document have several Blob "children" in which you easily can store these pictures.
+This design has been chosen to make it possible for the backend to verify and maintain the database for you while being dynamic and possible to use for many different types of softwares.
+Documents and Blobs does as well have meta data stored to help you identify them.

 Primarly this software is built to work together with your own backend and not on its own.
-It is built in a way that we hopes enable as many as possible to be able to integrate with it and gain value from it.
+It is built in a way that we hope enable as many as possible to be able to integrate with it and gain value from it.
 The things your own backend needs to take care of is if you have more than one type of user and these users needs to gain access to each others information.
-This is done with groups but this functionality needs your backend to verify which users should be permitted to become owners of groups.
-You moreover need a backend to handle login and update tokens.
-You moreover need to distribute the tokens to the right user.
-In your own backend you should therefore store the developerID, developerKey and all your users unique UserID.
+This is done with groups but the functionality needs your backend to verify which users should be permitted to become owners of groups.
+You moreover need a backend to handle login and update tokens and you need to distribute the tokens to the right user.
+You should therefor, in your own backend, store the developerID, developerKey and all your users unique UserID.
 It is however important to never transfer user sensetive information through your own backend since this would require you to keep as a high security level on your own backend.

 A short description of the main resources:
 * A Schema contains the description of a documents data, it is used to verify data and maintain consistensy in the stored information.